Earned Income Tax Credit (EITC)

 The Earned Income Tax Credit, EITC or EIC, is a refundable tax credit for qualified workers with low to moderate-income.
-There are Federal EITC (EITC) and California EITC (Cal EITC), their income limits and maximum credit amounts are different.
+There are Federal EITC (EITC) and California EITC (Cal EITC), their income limits, eligibilities, and credit amounts are different.

 Those who qualify for EITC and/or Cal EITC and claim the credits could pay less in taxes or even get a tax refund.
-The qualifying amount is based on the earned income, filing status, and the number of qualifying children or dependents in the tax year.
+The qualifying amount is based on the income, filing status, and the number of qualifying children or dependents in the tax year.
 People without qualifying children or dependents may also qualify for EITC and/or Cal EITC.

 Do I Qualify for EITC?

 To qualify for EITC, you must have earned income at least $1 from working for someone, self-employment, or running a business or farm in the tax year and meet basic requirements.
 Married taxpayers must file jointly to qualify for this benefit.
 Even you have no dependent, if you (and your spouse if filing a joint return) meet the basic EITC rules, you may qualify for the EITC.

 How can I claim EITC?

 You must file a federal tax return in order to claim EITC and a State tax return to claim Cal EITC.
 Even if you do not owe any tax or are not required to file taxes, you must file your tax return and claim EITC in order to ask for an EITC tax refund.
 Learn more about how to claim EITC, please visit the IRS site.

 Get credit going back 3 years